HenryThrop/IE_CDT_ClimateDynamicsTutorial/README.md

 * What information would you provide to the client?
 * What sources of uncertainty do you expect in your prediction and how could you represent uncertainty?

 There are two different notebooks.
 You can start with whichever exercises you prefer.
-The notebooks have more specific questions and assumed approaches, but you are welcome to answer the questions above in whatever way you see fit, also using data/models from another source if you wish.
+The notebooks have more specific questions and assumed approaches, but you are welcome to approach the questions above in a more open-ended manner, also using data/models from another source if you wish.

 ### Set up
 You can use these notebooks in your local environment (some basic dependencies are required), or use Google Colab, which is the easiest way.
 Each notebook will have a Colab link associated with it.
 Colab doesn't host data, so you'll still have to pull the repo within Colab.